Fix ITSAppUsesNonExemptEncryption Missing Export Compliance

 Step 6: If applicable, file the annual self-classification with BIS

-• External testers see the build immediately after processing without manual reviewer action.
+• External testers can install the build immediately after processing, with no manual action from you.

-• grep ITSAppUsesNonExemptEncryption in the extracted binary’s Info.plist returns your chosen value.
+• grep ITSAppUsesNonExemptEncryption in the extracted binary’s Info.plist (Step 5) returns your chosen value, not just the source file.

 Long-term prevention